mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 ## Pre-Workshop notes:

+question for the tutors:
+- are there any parameters they would like to get analysed across courses?
+- is there any particular part of the course we should focus on?
+- should we do a short git/github tutorial and require students to upload there data there or to gin?
+- is there a specific part / topic that might be helpful to students and that we should focus on?

+-> if the students are required to save defined parameters in a standardized way, these kind of analysis should not be hard to do.

+question for the students:

 why is consistent recording, structuring of data necessary:

 in your context there are a couple of cases to consider: